-The intimated fee payable to Audit Scotland in respect of the work carried out by Ernst and Young LLP with regard to external audit services carried out by the appointed auditor for the year is £0.232 million ( 2018/19 £0.244 million) .
-Where further additional work is required, fees will be agreed with management and reported to the Audit Committee in our 2019/20 Annual Audit Report.
+The fee estimate payable to Audit Scotland in respect of the work carried out for audit services is ± 0.232 million (2018/19 ± 0.244 million).
+This includes external audit services carried out by the appointed auditor, Ernst and Young LLP.
+Where further additional work is required, fees will be agreed with management and reported to the Audit Committee.